vic-ma/howtodismantle.github.io/_posts/2025-02-05-From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.md

 ---
 With Peakboard Hub Online, it's easy to connect cloud apps and services to applications that run in a worker's workplace in a factory.
 That's one of the main benefits of connecting Peakboard Boxes to the Hub.
 In this article, we'll explain how to use an Azure logic app to build a simple workflow that calls functions in a Peakboard app.
 The possibilities of this technique are endless.

-The logic app uses the standard Hub API to communicate with the Hub.
+The Azure logic app uses the standard Hub API to communicate with the Hub.
 And the Hub has a secure connection through the firewall of the customer's factory, to the Box.
 This makes it perfectly secure to bridge the gap between cloud services/apps and any entity that sits in the highly secure area of production IT.

 ## The Peakboard app and other requirements

 For our Peakboard app, we'll use the Alarm app that we built in our article about [calling functions with the Peakboard Hub API](/Cracking-the-code-Part-II-Calling-functions-remotely.html).
-The app exposes a function called `SubmitAlarm` and displays the alarm message on the screen for a given number of seconds (the second parameter for the function).
+The app exposes a function called `SubmitAlarm`.
+This function displays an alarm message (first parameter) on screen for a given number of seconds (second parameter).

-We want to use the logic app to trigger the function on the Box.
+We want to use the logic app to trigger this function on the Box.
 The logic of the function is simple:

 ![image](/assets/2025-02-05/020.png)

-The Box we want to use is registered in the Peakboard Hub:
+The Box we want to use is registered in Peakboard Hub:

 ![image](/assets/2025-02-05/030.png)

 We also need an API key with a minimum scope of `write:box`.
-This will allow a third-party caller (the logic app) to execute the Box function.
+This will allow a third-party caller (like the logic app) to execute the Box function.

 ![image](/assets/2025-02-05/040.png)